tarun-bisht/tarun-bisht.github.io/_posts/2021-08-13-my-arch-setup-for-development-and-machine-learning.md

 - miniconda

 {% highlight bash linenos %}
-yay -S chrome brave-bin slack discord-canary spotify kdeconnect vim
+yay -S chrome brave-bin slack-desktop discord spotify kdeconnect vim
 {% endhighlight %}
 I install miniconda from its website instead of AUR as it already set up all things automatically also miniconda package I once installed from AUR was conflicting with python installed.